alpscode/website/content/blog/intro-to-fpl-analytics.md

 [^1]: Noisy means there is a lot of uncertainty involved.
-[^2]: Chess is a great example where augmententation makes a big difference.
+[^2]: Chess is a great example where intelligence augmententation makes a big difference.
 See this article for more: https://qz.com/921099/the-future-of-ai-isnt-hal-its-intelligence-augmentation/